rhysmoggs/ms4-morgan-and-co/README.md

 This schema is vital in developing the website's functionality, its features and what users are capable of doing.
 A breakdown of every feature can be found here [Features](#features) along with the code, and how everything links together.

 ### Model breakdown:
 - User - django's built-in [User](https://docs.djangoproject.com/en/4.1/ref/contrib/auth/#user-model) model.
+Uses Django's [allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) application to deal with account authentication, registration and management.
+Contains user information such as username, password, email.
 - UserProfile - extends through django's User model.
-It contains user information that will be stored on the My Profile page and made avaiable for the user when filling in the Checkout form.
+It contains user information that will be stored on the My Profile page and made available for the user when filling in the Checkout form.
+Connects to the User model.
 - Order - It contains all the information relating to the users order and history.
+Connects to the UserProfile and OrderLineItem model.
-- OrderLineItem - It contains information relating to an order and its the items.
+- OrderLineItem - It contains information relating to an order and its items.
+Connects to the Product and Order model.
 - Product - It contains all of the information relating to a product found on the website.
+Connects to the OrderLineItem, Review, Wishlist, Category, Room and Special models.
 - Category - It contains all of the information relating to a category.
 Related to prodcts for filtering and sorting.
+Connects to the Product model.
 - Room - It contains all of the information relating to a room.
 Related to prodcts for filtering and sorting.
+Connects to the Product model.
 - Special - It contains all of the information relating to a special.
 Related to prodcts for filtering and sorting.
+Connects to the Product model.
 - Review - It contains all of the information relating to a review.
+Connects to the Product and User model.
 - Wishlist - It contains all of the information relating to the wishlist feature.
+Connects to the Product model.

 [Back to table of contents](#table-of-contents)